ja88a/Chainlink-eth-SecretNetwork/watch-eth/README.md

-# Ethereum Watcher of Chainlink Oracles data
+# Ethereum Watcher of Chainlink oracles contracts

 ## General

 Watch for data & their update on target chainlink oracle contracts (price feed Aggregators) deployed on the Ethereum network.

-It mostly deals with a wrapping of the ethers-io/EthersJS ethereum client SDK for our purpose.
+It mostly deals with a wrapping of the [ethers-io/Ethers.js](https://github.com/ethers-io/ethers.js) ethereum client SDK, embedded in [NestJS](https://nestjs.com) modules.

-2 methods are tested to extract price changes & trigger an update event:
+2 main methods are implemented in order to extract price changes from a Chainlink oracle contract & trigger an update event:
-* listening to contracts emitted events (but none), using a web socket connection
+* listening to contracts emitted events 'AnswerUpdated', using a web socket connection
-* cron-based regular pulling of contracts 'latestRoundData'
+* cron-based regular pulling of contracts data 'latestRoundData'

 ## Requirements